ChrstphrHll/npc_gen/students/Cam Lazziar.md

 ### Description
 - Firbolg Bard from Verdain
 - 7th year Protection student in Alderden
-- long curly brunette hair that's wild, Hazel eyes, and Pale Blue skin
+- long curly dirty blonde hair that's plain, Hazel eyes, and Pale Blue skin
 - Is Obliging and Venal, and has Spontaneity as their ideal

 ### Organizations